 Our future success depends in large part on the continued contributions of a concentrated and limited group of senior management and other key personnel.
 As previously disclosed, beginning in 2021, we outsourced substantially all of our software development and manufacturing work to third parties and, as part of these outsourcings, we transferred or eliminated a significant number of employees.
-As of December 31, 2021, our worldwide employee headcount was 77 employees, down from 263 employees at December 31, 2020, and 500 employees at December 31, 2019.
-Our senior management team is also small, with Mr. Robert Tirva serving as our President, Chief Operating Officer and Chief Financial Officer as of May 31, 2021.
-We currently have no Chief Executive Officer.
+As of December 31, 2022, our worldwide employee headcount was 54 employees.